-What is Documentary Transfer Tax
+What Is the Documentary Transfer Tax?

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.